 To term AppStoreHQ as just a search engine would be wrong.
 It offers a lot more as it taps into the leading tech and iPhone blogs and Twitter to get the entire buzz on iPhone, iPad and Android apps.
 It calculates the “˜hotness’ of a particular app by tracking mentions of it on the blogosphere and Twitter.
 It is this carefully cultivated index of mobile apps you can search through for the download.

 For iTunes, all apps in the U.S. App Store, rated by Hottest are listed on top.
 Each app comes with lot of details on its own page like reviews and social mentions.
 The lists that are worth checking out are Hottest, and the Hottest on Twitter.

 If you are in the U.S, you can search for iPhone and Android apps from your mobile browser using Google.
 The Google Search for Mobile displays special links and content at the top of the search results which point to the app’s Android Market or iPhone App Store page.
 The results will appear when your search relates to a mobile app and relevant, well-rated apps are found.
 The Google Mobile blog says that other platforms and devices will slowly be included in the search results.

 Mobile app downloads are leapfrogging ahead as devices get more sophisticated.
 These handy mobile app search engines are just a few more tools to keep up.
-If you need more help, check out our mobile phone tips.

 Image Credit : Geek And Poke